-Generally, lower aphid abundance, damage severity and percent incidence were observed in plots with florally rich margins.
-The combination of botanical insecticides and field margins resulted in significantly reduced bean aphid infestation compared with applying the insecticides in plots without field margins demonstrating that co-opting multiple agroecological approaches can deliver pest management outcomes that are as effective or even more so than relying on synthetic insecticides.
-Our data are consistent with Amoabeng et al. (2020) who reported high insect pest suppression when botanical insecticides and habitat manipulation were integrated.
-Non-host
+293 Generally lower aphid abundance, damage severity and percent incidence were observed in plots with florally rich margins.
+The combination of botanical insecticides and field margins 294 295 resulted in significantly reduced bean aphid infestation compared to applying the insecticides in plots without field margins demonstrating that co-opting multiple agroecological approaches can 296 297 deliver pest management outcomes that are as effective or even more so than relying on synthetic insecticides.
+Our data are consistent with Amoabeng et al. (2020) who reported high insect pest 298 299 suppression when botanical insecticides and habitat manipulation were integrated.
+Non-host plants can, however, reduce an insect herbivores capacity to locate and colonize host plants through 300 301 chemical and physical interference (Mansion-Vaquié, Ferrer, Ramon-Portugal, Wezel, & Magro 302 2020) and this may also have contributed to the outcomes recorded here.